 When it was almost time for the Jewish Passover, Jesus went up to Jerusalem.
 In the temple courts he found men selling cattle, sheep and doves, and others sitting at tables exchanging money.
 So he made a whip out of cords, and drove all from the temple area, both sheep and cattle; he scattered the coins of the money changers and overturned their tables.
-To those who sold doves he said, "Get these out of here!
+To those who sold doves he said,

+"Get these out of here!
 How dare you turn my Father's house into a market!"
 His disciples remembered that it is written: "Zeal for your house will consume me."

-Then the Jews demanded of him, "What miraculous sign can you show us to prove your authority to do all this?"
-Jesus answered them, "Destroy this temple, and I will raise it again in three days."
-The Jews replied, "It has taken forty-six years to build this temple, and you are going to raise it in three days?"
+Then the Jews demanded of him,

+"What miraculous sign can you show us to prove your authority to do all this?"
+Jesus answered them,

+"Destroy this temple, and I will raise it again in three days."

+The Jews replied,

+"It has taken forty-six years to build this temple, and you are going to raise it in three days?"
 But the temple he had spoken of was his body.
 After he was raised from the dead, his disciples recalled what he had said.
 Then they believed the Scripture and the words that Jesus had spoken.
+Amen.

 Our next hymn was written by Revd.
 Dr. Andrew Pratt, a Devonian with a Master's Degree in marine biology.
-After teaching for seven years, he trained for the Methodist ministry at Queens College in Birmingham and gained his PhD with a thesis on the 1933 "Methodist Hymn Book".
+After teaching for a seven years, he trained for the Methodist ministry at Queens College in Birmingham and gained his PhD with a thesis on the 1933 "Methodist Hymn Book".
 He sounds quite a man!

-StF 253 - Love inspired the anger
+Hymn number 253, 'Love inspired the anger'.

-Love inspired the anger Love inspired the anger Love inspires the anger That cleared a temple court, That cursed a viper's brood: That still can set us free Overturned the wisdom Set on domination, From the world's conventions Which their greed had wrought.
-Self with God confused.
-Bringing liberty.
-Love inspired the anger That set the leper free From the legal strictures That brought misery.
-4) Love inspires the anger That curses poverty, Preaches life's enrichment, Seeks equality.
+1. Love inspired the anger That cleared a temple court, Overturned the wisdom Which their greed had wrought.
+2. Love inspired the anger That set the leper free From the legal structures That brought misery.

+3. Love inspired the anger That cursed a viper's brood: Set on domination, Self with God confused.

+4. Love inspires the anger That curses poverty, Preaches life's enrichment, Seeks equality.